noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ### Conclusion

-To answer the research question 'What is the effect of varying metal oxide ($MgCO_3$) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2M, hydrochloric acid ($HCl$)?', the experiment showed that the relationship betweenn the change in temperature, and therefore enthalpy was directly proportional, and highly linear, to the mass of $MgCO_3$ added.
+This experiment answered the research question 'What is the effect of varying metal oxide ($MgCO_3$) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2M, hydrochloric acid ($HCl$)?', by demonsrating the relationship[ between the mass of $MgCO_3$ ]

+the experiment showed that the relationship betweenn the change in temperature, and therefore enthalpy was directly proportional, and highly linear, to the mass of $MgCO_3$ added.
 The line of best fit for the relationship was found to be

 Theoretical
 absolute error